devecchijr/apiPub/README.md

 >/// @apiPub[operationId="updatePetWithForm"]

-## Changing the CHARSET
+## Changing the charset

-The default *CHARSET* for rest services is defined in the service class (%CSP.Rest), described in [Step 2](https://github.com/devecchijr/apiPub#passo-2).
+The default *CHARSET* for rest services is defined in the service class (%CSP.Rest), described in [Step 2](https://github.com/devecchijr/apiPub#step-2).
 If you want to change it for a method, the following notation must be used:

 >/// @apiPub[charset="*value*"]